pimutils/vdirsyncer/docs/index.rst

 vdirsyncer
 ==========

-vdirsyncer synchronizes your calendars and addressbooks between two storages.
+Vdirsyncer synchronizes your calendars and addressbooks between two storages.
 The supported storages are CalDAV, CardDAV, arbitrary HTTP resources, :doc:`vdir <vdir>` and :ref:`some more <storages>`.